 Photo editing for beginners

-- Saturation.
-Saturation has to do with how intense your colors are.
-Go vivid and bright or subtle and washed out by adjusting the Saturation slider in Colors.
+Saturation dictates how intense your colors are.
+Go vivid and bright or subtle and washed out simply by adjusting the Saturation slider in Colors.

-PicMonkey’s plethora of tools include:
+Among PicMonkey’s plethora of tools are:

 Remember to adjust the Brush size and Fade sliders to achieve a natural look.